ni/webvi-examples/CallSystemLinkDataServices/Readme.md

 _Figure: Note the input differentiation between connecting to an  on-premises server from G Web Development Software vs. hosting your web application on the NI Web Server._

-To connect to the [SystemLink Server](http://www.ni.com/documentation/en/systemlink/latest/manual/manual-overview/) from G Web Development Software, you must include a **server url** (i.e. `https://systemlinkcloud.com`), a **username**, and a **password**.
+To connect to the [SystemLink Server](http://www.ni.com/documentation/en/systemlink/latest/manual/manual-overview/) from LabVIEW or G Web Development Software, you must include a **server url** (i.e. `https://systemlinkcloud.com`), a **username**, and a **password**.
 The username and password can be managed with the NI Web Server Configuration utility.
 This utility can be used to create new users and groups as well as leverage existing LDAP or Windows user accounts.

 When a web application is hosted on the SystemLink Server, leave the **server url**, **username**, and **password** inputs empty to minimize security vulnerabilities.
 >**Note:** If you use your own web server, you will need to include your credentials for SystemLink Cloud or SystemLink Server to authenticate the data services in the web application.